Icknield Community College

 Icknield admits students from its catchment area covering, in addition to Watlington itself, the nearby Oxfordshire villages of Chinnor, Chalgrove, Benson and others, as well from Stokenchurch across the county border in Buckinghamshire.

 In its March 2015 Ofsted inspection, the school was rated "Good".

 In 2017, Icknield converted to academy status, and joined the Acer Trust, a multi-academy trust of Oxfordshire schools.

-Subjects

-English Language, English Literature, Mathematics, Physics, Chemistry, Biology, ICT, Applied ICT, Religious Education, Physical Education, Food Technology, Geography, French, Spanish, Drama, Music, Art, Textiles, History, Media Studies.

-Note that English, Science and Maths have classes of students who have a similar understanding of the subject.

-Day timings

-The timing of the school day is shown below.